kfg021/NES-Emulator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project (NES-Emulator) is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for the full text.

+## Third-Party Libraries & Licensing

+### Qt6 Framework

+This project utilizes the Qt6 framework.
+The Qt6 modules used in this project (Core, Gui, Multimedia, Widgets) are licensed under the GNU Lesser General Public License v.3 (LGPLv3).

+- A copy of the LGPLv3 is included in this repository as [LICENSE.LGPLv3](LICENSE.LGPLv3).
+It is recommended to include a copy of this license with any distributed binaries of this application.
+- The source code for the Qt libraries can be obtained from the official Qt Company website: [https://download.qt.io/archive/qt/](https://download.qt.io/archive/qt/).
+- In compliance with the LGPLv3, users of this application have the right to modify and re-link the Qt libraries.
+This application is dynamically linked against Qt to facilitate this.

 ## Acknowledgments
 - [NESDev Wiki](http://wiki.nesdev.com/) - Comprehensive documentation of NES hardware
 - [6502.org](http://6502.org/) - In-depth information about the 6502 CPU
-- [Javidx9](https://www.youtube.com/watch?v=nViZg02IMQo&list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf) - Extermely useful NES Emulator tutorial series
+- [Javidx9](https://www.youtube.com/watch?v=nViZg02IMQo&list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf) - Extremely useful NES Emulator tutorial series
 - [NESHacker](https://www.youtube.com/@NesHacker) - Excellent NES development tutorials and open-source test ROMs